wouterj/wouterj.github.io/source/_posts/2015-08-23-front-end-dependencies-in-php-packages.md

 ---
 layout: post
-title: How to Manage Frontend Dependency in PHP packages
+title: How to Manage Front-end Dependencies in PHP Packages
 categories:
 - article
 tags: